MohamedMohsen01/SQL-Projects/Walmart_Sales_Analysis_SQL/README.md

 > - created a column named `month_name` to extract the month of the year for each transaction (Jan, Feb, Mar).
 This data will assist in identifying the months with the highest sales and profitability.

+## Analysis Approach

+**Product Analysis:**

+- Utilized SQL to conduct in-depth analysis of product lines to identify top-performing and underperforming segments.
+- Identified areas for improvement within each product line.

+**Sales Analysis:**

+- Leveraged SQL to analyze sales trends, providing insights into product performance and effectiveness of sales strategies.
+- Implemented SQL queries to measure the impact of different sales strategies and recommend modifications for increased sales.

+**Customer Analysis:**

+- Uncovered customer segments and their purchasing patterns.
+- Utilized SQL queries to extract actionable insights, enabling targeted marketing efforts and optimizing customer satisfaction.

 ## Exploratory Data Analysis (EDA):
-Some of the business questions I've answered based on the data:
+Some of the business questions I've answered based on the dataset:

 ### Generic Questions
 1. How many unique cities does the data have?